Timeline from 1G to 5G: A Brief History on Cell Phones

-Some experts are now claiming that 5G will be 20 times faster than 4G.
+Some experts now claim that 5G will be 20 times faster than 4G.
 In fact, the median 5G download speed in Canada is 169.46 Mbps.
 That’s already 205% faster than 4G!

 Another big difference between 4G and 5G is its latency and bandwidth size.

-The latency over 5G is incredibly reduced, which increased faster download and upload speeds.
+5G latency is incredibly reduced, which increases faster download and upload speeds.
 Comparing the two, 4G has an average latency of around 50 milliseconds, whereas 5G’s average latency is expected to be about 10.
 It’s also possible that 5G could even drop down to 1 millisecond of latency.

 Even with such potential, 5G has seen some backlash.
 Could electromagnetic hypersensitivity (EHS) be part of it?
 Find out in our article: Electromagnetic Hypersensitivity (EHS): Is it a Threat to 5G?

-The battle for the best smartphone continued into the 5G era, with the introduction of new models like the BlackBerry Key 2.
+The battle for the best smartphone continued into the 5G era, introducing new models like the BlackBerry Key 2.